 We recruited teens from two local high schools who were reflective of the demographics of their campuses and had an active interest in creating a peaceful and inclusive campus culture.
 We reached these teens through assemblies for interested students and then culled 100 participating teens based on their passion for the project and their follow-through with submitting an application and a detailed contract that specifies their roles, responsibilities and conduct as peace builders.

-Once we recruited the teens, we put them through a 12-hour training program, facilitated by 16 highly trained AHA! staff, with original curriculum where they learned:
+Once we recruited the teens, we put them through a 12-hour training program, facilitated by 16 highly trained AHA! staff, with the original curriculum where they learned:

 - How to deeply listen and share authentically from their hearts